getbuilt/inde_struct/README.md

 ##DESCRIPTION

 Ruby global Constant configuration variables with indifferent access.
-In other words, the same configuration value with non-case-sensitive accessor.
+In other words, the same configuration value with case insensitive accessor.

 ##FEATURES